Make picture/word signs of keywords and challenge everyone to hold them up as they hear each word in the passage.

 I found it interesting thinking of which words to focus on, and then seeing the links between them develop.
 I’m keen to make a kind of diagram linking the words together to further explore this passage.
 We could do this using the picture/word signs we’ve made and link them with words or symbols which reflect what is said about each of the words in the passage.
 This passage lends itself well to exploring the Easter story and the reason Jesus died.
 The actual events in the death and resurrection, although important to read and meditate on, often don’t give us as much of the meaning and reason behind Jesus’ death and resurrection.
 Exploring this passage in the weeks running up to Easter allows us to think about why Jesus died and what it means for us before we get into the details of the Easter story.

-You could also chose the words and allocate one per person and have them stand up or clap or run around the room and back to their place when they hear their word.
+You could also choose the words and allocate one per person and have them stand up or clap or run around the room and back to their place when they hear their word.

 In a service, you could have people stand in the front and hold the signs up as the passage is read.